faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 recompile our program but with the DSYM setting switched on and then get a DSYM file after the original crash.
 It should line up almost exactly.

-The crash dump program tells us where the program was loaded in memory at the time of the problem.
-This is important because it is a master base offset from which all other address (TEXT) locations are relative to.
-At the bottom of the crash dump we have line `0x1008e0000 - 0x1008ebfff icdab_planets`
+The crash dump program tells us where the program was loaded, in memory, at the time of the problem.
+That tells us the master base offset from which all other address (TEXT) locations are relative to.

+At the bottom of the crash
+dump we have line `0x1008e0000 - 0x1008ebfff icdab_planets`
-So the icdab_planets binary starts at location `0x1008e0000`
+Therefore, the icdab_planets binary starts at location `0x1008e0000`

-Running the lookup command `atos` symbolicates the line of interest:
+Running the lookup command `atos`\index{command!atos} symbolicates the line of interest:
 ```
 # atos -arch arm64 -o ./icdab_planets.app.dSYM/Contents/Resources/DWARF/
 icdab_planets -l 0x1008e0000 0x00000001008e45bc